KDE/digikam-doc/main_window/image_view.rst

 .. note::

-    The advanced rename used patterns are saved in the digiKam configuration file and will be restored between sessions for a future usage.
+    The advanced rename last used patterns are saved in the digiKam configuration file and will be restored between sessions for a future usage.

 .. figure:: images/mainwindow_advanced_rename_number.webp
     :alt: